uncharted-causemos/quickstart/README.md

 ```
 # Get SpaCy model
-Download from https://spacy.io/models/en "en_core_web_lg" and extract the tar.gz into the data directory
+Download from https://spacy.io/models/en "en_core_web_lg" and extract the tar.gz into the data directory.
+Note you need `en_core_web_lg-3.0.0`.
 ```